Everyone loves the magical vibe of hanging mason jar lights. I decided to make my own since I needed a ton of them.

 To determine the length of wire needed, you need to measure the area where you want to add the wire hanger using a measuring tape (which I used).

 Then add three inches to that measurement for the exact length to cut your wire.

 Form your cut wire into a large circle.

 Curl under both of the wire ends.
-Being careful to curl one away and one towards the circle.
+Be careful to curl one away and one towards the circle.

 Once I placed the wire circle on the jar, I used pliers and squeezed the two end wires together.

 Next, I centered the wire around the jar using the wire ends as my center point.

 Then I started to bend the wire into even loops on both sides of the jar, carefully distributing the extra wire.